 BEST USED FOR: Backpacking, general camping, side sleepers.

-✅ Best for Car Camping: Therm-a-Rest Compressible Camping Pillow
+✅ Best for all Camping: Therm-a-Rest Compressible Camping Pillow

 If you are car camper who can afford just a little bit of extra space for your pillow the Thermarest Compressible Camping Pillow might be just the one for you.